-Utrecht University offers courses in Economics, English Literature, Film, History, International Studies, Linguistics, Political Science, Psychology, Sociology, Gender and Ethnicity Studies, and more.
-Students planning on attending law school will find a wonderful opportunity to take Law and Governance courses that provide an international perspective on legal studies.
+Utrecht University offers courses in economics, English literature, media and culture, history, international studies, linguistics, political science, psychology, sociology, gender and ethnicity studies, and more.
+Students planning on attending law school will find a wonderful opportunity to take law and governance courses that provide an international perspective on legal studies.

-For students in the sciences, there are courses offered in Earth Sciences, Environmental Studies, and Geography.
-Utrecht University also has expanded its courses in English in the Biomedical Sciences which may be of interest to students planning on attending medical school.
+For students in the sciences, there are courses offered in earth sciences, environmental studies, and geography.
+Utrecht University also has expanded its courses in English in the Biomedical Sciences Department which may be of interest to students planning on attending medical school.
 These courses are intended for advanced students only and are mostly offered in the spring semester.

 Semesters are divided into two blocks and you are required to take two courses per block.
 All courses are worth 6 quarter/4 semester UC units and instruction is in English.
 See "Units" section below for information on early-exit courses.

 The program begins with a required Dutch Culture and Language Program (DCL) that introduces you to the city, university, and the Dutch language.

 Use the following resources to learn about courses on UCEAP:

 You are required to take a full-time course of study while abroad.